-- On the Edit tab, in the Snapping group, click the Snapping drop-down arrow and click Snapping Settings .
+- On the ribbon, click the Edit tab.
+In the Snapping group, click the Snapping drop-down arrow and click Snapping Settings .

-Specifies the 2D planar distance between the pointer and a feature at which the enabled snap agents become active.
-To specify this tolerance by sketching with the pointer, click Set snapping tolerance on the drop-down menu.
+Specify the 2D planar distance between the pointer and a feature at which the enabled snap agents become active.

-Turns z-snapping on or off.
 Check this setting to snap the pointer to the nearest z-value stored with a 3D surface or z-aware feature.
-To create features that snap to other features but not to their z-values, turn Z Snap off before creating the features.
+Uncheck this setting before creating features to snap to other features but not to their z-values.

 This setting is locked on for 3D global, local, and stereo scenes.